btilmon/IEEE-2018/README.md

   * All 3D printing files should be posted as well so that everything can be tracked.

 ## Competition Rules ##
-  * From this link you can download the latest rules and access the Slack account which is a     blog where people talk about updates in the competition.
-There is valuable info in this blog.
+  * From this link you can download the latest rules and access the Slack account which is a     blog where people talk about updates in the competition, there is valuable info in this blog so check it frequently.
 Link: http://sites.ieee.org/southeastcon2019/program/student-program/

 ## IEEE meeting times and competition FAQS ###
   * General meetings every ____ at ____